What is Hemp Oil?

 Besides consuming the oil orally, users can also apply it, as you would with any oil, topically.
 It can be smoked through vaporization or can be packaged and consumed as pills or edibles, which take around 30 to 90 minutes to come into effect.

-When using for anxiety, ingestion of the oil orally is best.
+When using for anxiety, the ingestion of the oil orally is best.
 When using for inflammation or pain, for example, try applying the hemp oil topically so it can be absorbed directly to the point of pain, through the skin.

 Hemp Oil Benefits